jasongaylord/JasonGaylord.com/_posts/2020/04/2020-04-24-setting-up-your-angular-environment.md

 Before we can start building Angular applications, we'll need to setup our development environment.
 There are many ways in which we can do this and there are some steps that are common for all.
 As we go through the setup process for our environment, we have two options:

 1. We can install each application manually
-2. We can install some of the applications using Chocolately
+2. We can install some of the applications using Chocolatey

-If we'd like to install using Chocolately, we need to first install Chocolately.
-If you are unfamiliar with Chocolately, it is a package manager for Windows.
+If we'd like to install using Chocolatey, we need to first install Chocolatey.
+If you are unfamiliar with Chocolatey, it is a package manager for Windows.
 It uses a repository to allow your system to install packages and to keep up to date.
 Some packages are installed using the Microsoft Store.
 However, not all packages are available especially if they are developer add-ins.
-Chocolately can be installed by visiting [https://chocolatey.org/install](https://jasong.us/2K7k5C6).
-If you install Chocolately, for each application below, check for the appropriate instructions.
+Chocolatey can be installed by visiting [https://chocolatey.org/install](https://jasong.us/2K7k5C6).
+If you install Chocolatey, for each application below, check for the appropriate instructions.

 ## Installing NodeJS and NPM
 If we currently are missing NodeJS, we must go to [https://nodejs.org/](https://jasong.us/2xroU6F) to install it.
 If you're not sure if it's installed, you can go to a command prompt and run the following command: